Admission platform for Poles Card /European Union citizens: https://rekrutacja.uni.lodz.pl/cudzoziemcy

 - Administrative Fee

-For candidates from the EU the administrative fee is 60 PLN, for candidates from outside the EU, 100 EUR.
+For candidates from the EU the administrative fee is 60 PLN, for candidates from outside the EU, 120 EUR.
 It is a non-reimbursable administrative fee.
-Please note that the bank account details will be given to you only after you successfuly go through the first stage of the admission procedure.
+Please note that the 20 Euro has to be paid before submiting the application.

 - Tuition Fee (if applicable)